LyceanEM/LyceanEM-Python/docs/source/index.rst

 large, low density spaces.

 .. note::
-   This project is under active development, but can be installed via pip or by cloning the git repository, as described in the :ref:`install <installation>` documentation.
+   This project is under active development, the recommended installation method is to use conda for either Windows or Linux as per the :ref:`install <installation>` documentation.

 Installation
 -------------